YingqianWang/iPASSR/README.md

 * **Matlab (For training/test data generation and performance evaluation)**

 ## Download the Results
-**We share the results (`.txt` files for quantitative results and `.png` files for qualitative results) achieved by our iPASSR on all the test sets for both 2xSR and 4xSR.
-Then, one can compare his/her algorithm to iPASSR without performing inference or evaluation.
+**We share the quantitative and qualitative results achieved by our iPASSR on all the test sets for both 2xSR and 4xSR.
+Then, researchers can compare their algorithms to our method without performing inference.
 Results are available at [Baidu Drive](https://pan.baidu.com/s/12R9ZxB78QL4suy8ZuJ88Uw) (Key: NUDT).**

 ## Train
 * **Download the training sets from [Baidu Drive](https://pan.baidu.com/s/173UGmmN0rtOUghIT40oy8w) (Key: NUDT) and unzip them to `./data/train/`.**